 Updated by Gary Mills over 5 years ago

 I'm seeing exactly the same problem.
 Here's my copy during a desktop session:

 UID PID PPID C STIME TTY TIME CMD mills 67 1 0 Jul 12 ?
 0:03 /usr/bin/pulseaudio --start --log-target=syslog

 As you can see here, pulseaudio has already daemonized itself, becoming a child of process 1 (init).
 In this state, it can't respond to a desktop logout.
 It needs to remain a child of the process that started it, probably mate-session, so that it can receive the logout signal correctly.

-Updated by Tim Mooney 21 days ago
+Updated by Tim Mooney almost 5 years ago

 I just checked latest hipster and the same issue is still present.